Skip to Main Content

 Auto insurance rates for bad credit by state

-The cost of insurance for a driver with poor credit may vary greatly based on where you live.
-Unless you live in California, Hawaii, Massachusetts or Michigan, your credit history will likely impact your premium.
+The cost of car insurance for bad credit may vary greatly based on where you live.
+Unless you live in California, Hawaii or Massachusetts, your credit history will likely impact your premium.
 In some states, drivers with poor credit can pay over twice the amount that drivers with good credit pay for the same coverage.

 State Average annual full coverage premium with poor credit Average annual full coverage premium with excellent credit